dauncy/daniel-blog/src/posts/controlw-flows.md

 }
 ```

-React's Suspense compoent is a control flow component.
+React's Suspense component is a control flow component.
 The suspense component takes in two  separate nodes as props: `children` and `fallback`.
 While the promise node resolves, Suspense renders the fallback.
 Once the promise has been resolved, the component will render the value.
 Here's a pseudo-coe breakdown:

 ```tsx
 export const Suspense = ({